Ahuss98/jumperjumper/README.md

 - [x] a rock for the block 50px x 50px
 - [x] animation for jumper to jump 51px off the ground
 - [] background is of a blue sky and sun in the top right corner
 - [] some clouds that move to give the imitation that the player is moving across the screen
+- [] create and design an end screen
 ---
 ### 👨‍💻 Typescript logic